gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-4-verify-the-code-changes.md

 We strongly recommend that you run `terraform plan` or `terragrunt plan` and verify that any RDS resources you have will not be destroyed with new resources created.

-## The migrations were correctly executed
+## The RDS migrations were correctly executed

 If the migrations have been correctly executed then running `terraform plan`  or `terragrunt plan` will output a message similar to this one: